-Improve Your Job Search – 7 Simple Changes
+Improve Your Job Search – 6 Simple Changes

 Not happy with your job search results?
 A few simple changes in your process will significantly improve your callback ratio.
-Not happy with your job search results?
-A few simple changes in your process will significantly improve your callback ratio.

 Other helpful articles are available by simply visiting our Personal Career Portal.
 Just click on the above “Job Seekers” tab, then the “Get Career Help” tab in the right menu bar.